LEARN

 Threat Summary:

 Not globally threatened.
-Uncommon and never in large numbers, however, the species has a shy nature and may be underrecorded.
-This species is projected to lose up to 15% of suitable habitat within its range over the next two decades; habitat loss may have already affected numbers.
-Appears not to be traded.
+Uncommon and never in large numbers, however, the species has a shy nature and may be under-recorded.
+Is projected to lose up to 15% of suitable habitat within its range over the next two decades; habitat loss may have already affected numbers.
+Appears to not be traded.

 Range: